Embodiment

 It’s good to be able to be more present in the body and in the moment.
 It can be pleasant and it helps you realise that you only ever have this moment to experience life.
 Another reason is because it actually gives the chance for the mind to rest, which makes the mind a more effective and fun place to be when it is online.

-Everyone is constantly multi-tasking and its one of the worst things you can do for your brain.
+An aspect of modern life that everyone is constantly multi-tasking and its one of the worst things you can do for your brain.
 It’s like having hundreds of browser tabs open all running automatic videos and music.
 It’s a nightmare.

-If you can learn to close some of the tabs, by letting those thoughts flow through you and out, then you can create a bit more of a spacious and pleasant space in your heads.
+If you can learn to close some of the tabs, by letting those thoughts flow through you and out, then you can create a bit more of a spacious and pleasant space in your head.

 The aim is to create more space for the weather to move through unfiltered, so that you aren’t bottling up the thoughts, or identifying with them.